ZeraAI/Digital-Logic-and-Design-Labs/README.md

 What is this?
 -
-Using a software called Digital (link here: https://github.com/hneemann/Digital), I created circuits.
+Using a software called Digital (link here: https://github.com/hneemann/Digital), I designed circuits.
 I have posted the .dig files if you wish to try out my designs, or you can look at the lab reports.